Job and Internship Searching

 Starting a search for you next opportunity can be daunting.
 An effective search requires a mix of strategies, including using your network and finding out what opportunities exist.
 Many job seekers rely on submitting as many job applications online as possible without spending time on other activities that can be just as beneficial.
 Consider talking with a CLDC coach to develop a personalized strategy for your search.
 This strategy can include mock interviews, feedback about your LinkedIn profile, and event tips for effective salary negotiation.
+In addition to coaching, our workshops and events offer the chance to get practical experience while building your network.

 Ohio University uses Handshake, the leading career platform used by 500+ colleges and by more than 250,000 employers.
 Used by all Fortune 500 companies, Handshake allows you to discover and favorite jobs at top financial institutions, cutting edge tech firms, leading design and marketing agencies, nonprofits making the world a better place, and more.
 You can also receive personal recommendations based on your interests, skills, major, location preferences and search history.
 Login today to complete your profile and put your best self forward to employers.
 And, be sure to download Handshake Mobile (iOS) to discover jobs on the go and to stay on track with reminders for application deadlines and direct messages from employers.